lammps/lammps/doc/src/Commands_all.rst

    * :doc:`write_dump <write_dump>`
    * :doc:`write_restart <write_restart>`

-An alphabetic list of additional general LAMMPS commands provided by packages.
+Additional general LAMMPS commands provided by packages.
 A few commands have accelerated versions.
 This is indicated by an additional letter in parenthesis: k = KOKKOS.

 .. table_from_list::
    :columns: 5